mabogunje/website/user/pages/01.home/_latest_projects/05.this-website/project.md

   url: "https://github.com/mabogunje/website"

 ---
-Every year, I try to make it a point to redesign or re-implement my website.
+This site is built using [Grav](http:/getgrav.org/) - *The Modern Flat-File CMS*.
-It's an opportunity for me to practice new skills and experiment with new technologies.
+I update it frequently, as a live portfolio and example of my work.

-This year, I'm playing with [Grav](http:/getgrav.org/) - *The Modern Flat-File CMS*.
+Basically everything you may need or want to know about me is on here or linked to from here.
+So take a good look around.
+This. is.
+Damola Mabogunje.